 “CONSTRUCTION, RECONSTRUCTION AND CULTURAL MEMORY” TBC

-The 15th anniversary, initially planned in 2020, unfortunately had to be postponed due to the sanitary crisis.
-The members will thus gather in Tallinn-Estonia on 19-21 May 2021.
+The 15th anniversary, initially planned in 2020, unfortunately had to be postponed twice due to the sanitary crisis.
+The members will thus gather in Tallinn-Estonia on 8-10 September 2021.
 Attendance in strictly by invitation only.

 In the meantime, the Heads of Cultural Heritage in Europe were offered the opportunity to meet via digital means.
 A first, informal gathering referred to as the EHHF Virtual Fika was set up on Zoom in June 2020.
 A second digital meeting, this time closer to an actual annual meeting, was organised by the National Heritage Board of Estonia and the EHHF permanent secretariat on September 24th.
 The members of the troika agreed to call this meeting “Managing Cultural Heritage in the Context of the Pandemic“.
 Further online discussions might occur until the Heads are able to meet again in Estonia.

 TALLINN 2020 – POSTPONED TO 2021

 1st announcement / March 2020 – Letter from DG Siim Raie, Head of the Estonian National Heritage Board and current Chair of the EHHF

 2n announcement / March 2021 – Letter from DG Siim Raie, Head of the Estonian National Heritage Board and current Chair of the EHHF

 EHHF Virtual Fika – Friday, 5th June 2020